Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/image-preparation/character-sheet.md

 **BETA FEATURE.
 This article is only live for testing purposes, this feature has not yet been released.**

-Wallpaper Engine allows you to create a character sheet which you can use for a high-quality [puppet warp animation](/scene/puppet-warp/introduction).
+Wallpaper Engine allows you to create a character sheet which you can use to create a high-quality [puppet warp animation](/scene/puppet-warp/introduction).
 As a prerequisite, you need a character that has been cut out and loaded into Wallpaper Engine as its own layer.
 You can use the [foreground separation](/scene/image-preparation/foreground-separation) feature of Wallpaper Engine to cut out a character from a base image or use a third-party image editing tool of your choice to manually create a character cut-out with a transparent area around your character.

 ## Character Sheet Introduction